Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 </repository>
 ```

-The above example will not work as it is missing several key things that would require for it to work including the repository xmlns attribute, C type annotations, attributes, identifiers, and more specifying which C symbols to load.
+The above example will not work as it is missing several key things that would require for it to work including the repository xmlns attribute(s), C type annotations, attributes, identifiers, and more specifying which C symbols to load.

-Moving on that's cool and all but unless we're planning on using just the Vala binding we need to take this a step further.
+Moving on, that's cool and all but unless we're planning on using just the Vala binding we need to take this a step further.
 Wait, you're asking, why am I specifying Vala here?
 Vala is the only language binding that takes GIR as its input.
 [From the page describing features that different bindings use of GObject Introspection](https://wiki.gnome.org/Projects/GObjectIntrospection/BindingsFeatures) (check it out for further specific feature details):

 Binding | Language | Input | Kind
 :---: | :---: | :---: | :---: